Bullish-Design/discordia/USER.md

 # Discordia User Guide

-Discordia is a Discord bot that uses Claude (Anthropic's LLM) to respond to messages in specially-named daily log channels.
+Discordia is a Discord bot that uses Mirascope to respond to messages in specially-named daily log channels.

 ## Quickstart